 She always was classier.
 Gail was born on the 15th, so December was our Special Month.
 After I returned from Kenya and turned her and Sam onto pot, it became quite the thing.
 We put on a huge feast, making endless toasts with cold duck, our celebratory beverage, replacing my usual Ripple or Boone's Farm, her usual Lancers or Mateus.

 Synanon.
-My disenchantment with holidays had a philosophical base, of sorts.
+Soon after my moment of destiny I began to lose interest in holidays.
+My disenchantment had a philosophical base.
 It was a bit of cheesy pop wisdom that got me going down this track: "Today is the first day of the rest of your life."